-E. Conservation Easements & Deed Restrictions

-- 1. The Applicant proposes to dedicate 8.86 acres at the rear (eastern portion) of their site to the Township. - a.
-The Township requests copies of any Preliminary Assessment reports, Phase I environmental reports or similar reports to determine if any areas of concern or contamination exist on the property.
-If no such reports exist, the Township may request these studies be conducted at the Applicant's expense. - b.
+- E. Conservation Easements & Deed Restrictions - 1.
+The Applicant proposes to dedicate 8.86 acres at the rear (eastern portion) of their site to the Township.

+- b.
 The Open Space Committee supports acceptance of the property pending appropriate due diligence.
 The decision to accept this property ultimately rests with the Township Committee, and this office will discuss the proposal with the Governing Body upon review of any available documents. - c.
 Should the Township choose to accept the donation of property, the Applicant must set concrete monuments and line markers to demarcate the boundaries of the property so as to prevent future encroachment. - 2.
 Township Code Section 16-5.6e requires conservation easement or conservation easement deed restrictions on all critical areas (e.g. steep slopes, stream corridor, wetlands). - a.
 The Township will not require a conservation deed restriction on any areas that are regulated by DRCC, NJDEP or other outside agency. - 3.
 There are several proposed lots that are impacted by the existing wetland swale: - a.
 Block 6001 Lot 33.12: yard area only - b.
 Block 6001 Lot 33.13: portion of proposed structure - c.
 Block 6001 Lot 33.14: portion of proposed structure - 4.
 Compensation areas for impacts to the wetland transition area are depicted on the plans, but this office could not locate any compensation area(s) for the wetland swale disturbance described in item 3 above.
-The Applicant should provide testimony regarding NJDEP's requirements regarding this disturbance.

-5. Habitat for the federally listed Northern Myotis bat and State endangered Bald Eagle is located at the rear of the property (eastern portion) and continues north and south and along the Fox Brook stream corridor (see screen grab below from NJDEP Geo Web application).
+The Applicant should provide testimony regarding NJDEP's requirements regarding this disturbance. - 5.
+Habitat for the federally listed Northern Myotis bat and State endangered Bald Eagle is located at the rear of the property (eastern portion) and continues north and south and along the Fox Brook stream corridor (see screen grab on following page from NJDEP Geo Web application).